Carlos Salcido: Return to Guadalajara

 On 20 May 2014, Guadalajara officially announced the signing of Salcido.
-After his participation at the World Cup, Salcido made his debut for Chivas de Guadalajara in a pre-season friendly match 9 July 2014 at the StubHub Center in Carson, California.
+After his participation at the World Cup, Salcido made his debut for Guadalajara in a pre-season friendly match 9 July 2014 at the StubHub Center in Carson, California.
 Against Cruz Azul, the match ended in a 2–1 win for Guadalajara, with Salcido playing the entire match.
 Salcido made his first league appearance for Guadalajara 20 July 2014 in a match against Chiapas and played for the entire match.

-He scored his first goal from a penalty against bitter rivals America, on 24 November 2016.
-On 14 October 2017, He scored a 94th minute own goal vs Morelia which decreased the chances of Chivas qualifying for the playoffs which started a crisis from 2017 to 2020 where they would miss out on playoffs until Apertura 2020 reaching the semis.
+Following the departure of captain Omar Bravo, Salcedo was named main captain of the club for the 2016–17 season.
+On 24 November 2016, he scored his first goal for his second stint with Guadalajara from a penalty against rivals América.

+In April 2017, Guadalajara won the Clausura Copa MX final against Monarcas Morelia.
+The following month, they disputed Clausura championship against Tigres UANL, as Guadalajara would go on to win the title, finishing an eleven-year-long drought of league titles.
+As a result, Guadalajara won their first Double since the 1969–70 season.

 Veracruz

 In January 2019, he officially joined Veracruz.
 On 4 February he made his debut against his former club Guadalajara in a 0–0 draw.
-He played his final match in the Liga MX on 23 November against his former club Guadalajara in a 1–3 loss.
+He played his final match in the Liga MX on 23 November against his former club Guadalajara in a 3–1 loss.